alexburner/wikitree/README.md

 ```
 (which should also trigger `bower install`)

-## Running
+## Running (simple)

-To just get things going, run:
+To get things going, just run:
 ```
 $ npm start
 ```
 (which should also trigger `gulp build`)

+## Running (complex)

-**Or, if you want things to update as you code, run two processes...**
+**If you want things to update as you code, run two processes...**

-For node restart on server code change:
+For node start & restart on server code change:
 ```
 $ nodemon server/server.js
 ```

-For gulp build & rebuild on client code change
+For gulp build & rebuild on client code change:
 ```
 $ gulp watch
 ```